 There is no shortage of ways to learn a new programming language, but with over 8 years of teaching beginners the craft of software development, our team has learned a thing or two on how to best learn a new language.
-Our Mastering SQL for Developers course was built with those learnings in mind.
+Our Advanced SQL for Developers course was built with those learnings in mind.
 So what should you look for in a course when you want to learn SQL (or any other programming language)?
 Here are three things we recommend.

 1. Start With A Real-world Example

 By building a realistic business scenario into our curriculum, students are able to follow along and not only learn SQL, but understand how SQL is used in the real world.
-The seven-week Mastering SQL course takes developers into the world of an organization with several locations.
+The seven-week Advanced SQL course takes developers into the world of an organization with several locations.
 The organization has outgrown simple spreadsheets and is in desperate need of a database to store their information.
 Students are tasked with moving the data from the spreadsheet into a database, but not so fast.
 Along the way, new requirements and challenges are thrown their way.

 Aside from helping students understand how SQL fits into the real world, they also learn to think about the goals of the business and not just the code itself.
 They are looking at the organization’s processes as they design the database, creating triggers so that when data is entered it updates another record, improving query performance to make it faster to access and manipulate data, and getting introduced to concepts like transactions and stored procedures.
 Mapping what can be somewhat theoretical knowledge down to actual code, that solves an actual problem, is crucial in learning how to actually solve problems.